Vitrimers: Effect of transesterification and temperature influence

 The research group led by Ludwik Leibler demonstrated the operating principle of vitrimers at the example of epoxy thermosets.
 Epoxy thermosets can be represented as vitrimers, when transesterification reactions can be introduced and controlled.
-In the studied system as hardeners must be used carboxylic acids or carboxylic acid anhydrides.
-A topology change is possible by transesterification reactions.
-These transesterification reactions do not affect the number of links or the (average) functionality of the polymer, which means that neither the decomposition of polymer linkages nor the decrease of integrity of polymers happens when transesterification reactions take place.
-By that the polymer can flow like a viscoelastic liquid at high temperatures.
-When the temperature is lowered, the transesterification reactions are slowed down, until they finally freeze (be immeasurably slow).
+In the studied system, carboxylic acids or carboxylic acid anhydrides must be used as hardeners.
+A topology change is possible by transesterification reactions which do not affect the number of links or the (average) functionality of the polymer, meaning that neither the decomposition of polymer linkages nor the decrease of integrity of polymers happens when transesterification reactions take place.
+Thus, the polymer can flow like a viscoelastic liquid at high temperatures.
+During the cooling phase, the transesterification reactions are slowed down, until they finally freeze (be immeasurably slow).
 Below this point vitrimers behave like normal, classical thermosets.
-The shown case-study polymers did offered an elastic modulus of 1 MPa to 100 MPa, depending on the bonding network density.
+The shown case-study polymers showed an elastic modulus of 1 MPa to 100 MPa, depending on the bonding network density.

 The concentration of ester groups in vitrimers is shown to have a huge influence on the rate of transesterification reactions.
 In the work done by Hillmyer, et al., about polyactide vitrimers, they demonstrated that the more ester groups present in the polymer, the faster the rates of relaxation will be, leading to better self-healing performance.
 Polyactide vitrimers which are synthesized by cross linking reactions of hydroxylterminated 4-arm star-shaped poly((±)-lactide) (HTSPLA) and methylenediphenyl diisocyanate (MDI) with the presence of cross-linking and transesterification catalyst stannous(II) octoate [Sn(Oct)2], have many more ester groups than all previous vitrimers; therefore, this material has a significantly high stress relaxing rate compared to other polyester based vitrimer systems.

 Applications

 There are many uses imaginable on this basis.
-A surfboard of vitrimers could be brought into a new shape, scratches on a car body could be cured and cross-linked plastic or synthetic rubber items could be welded.
-Vitrimers which are prepared from metathesis of dioxaborolanes with different polymers that are commercially available, can have both good processibility and outstanding performance such as mechanical, thermal, and chemical resistance.
+A surfboard made of vitrimers could be brought into a new shape, scratches on a car body could be cured and cross-linked plastic or synthetic rubber items could be welded.
+Vitrimers, which are prepared from metathesis of dioxaborolanes with different commercially available polymers, can have both good processibility and outstanding performance, such as mechanical, thermal, and chemical resistance.
 The polymers that can be utilized in such methodology range from poly(methylmethacrylate), polyimine, polystyrene, to polyethylene with high density and cross-linked robust structures, which makes this preparative method of vitrimers able to be applied to a wide range of industries.
-Recent NASA-funded work on reversible adhesives for in-space assembly has used a high performance vitrimer system called aromatic thermosetting copolyester (ATSP) as the basis for coatings and composites reversibly bondable in the solid state – providing new possibilities for the assembly of large, complex structures for space exploration and development.
-Start-up Mallinda Inc claims to have applications across the composites market from wind energy, sporting goods, automotive, aerospace, marine, and carbon fiber reinforced pressure vessels among others.
+Recent NASA-funded work on reversible adhesives for in-space assembly has used a high-performance vitrimer system called aromatic thermosetting copolyester (ATSP) as the basis for coatings and composites reversibly bondable in the solid state – providing new possibilities for the assembly of large, complex structures for space exploration and development.
+Start-up Mallinda Inc. claims to have applications across the composites market from wind energy, sporting goods, automotive, aerospace, marine, and carbon fiber reinforced pressure vessels among others.